CrackJackCoder/ReactJs-Course_sell_website/README.md

 # Website Intro:
-Website you can enroll and remove number of courses on your dashboard after login.
+Website  where you can enroll and remove number of courses on your dashboard after login.
 For login we have test user already but you can create your own account using signUp form 🎇

 # Key learnings from this project: